GINNOV/iamsblog/Amiga/Tools/ADFinder/docs/learned_lesson.md

-# A Finder for Amiga Files
+# A Finder for Amiga Disks

 Just like you manage files in macOS Finder, it would be so useful to do the same with ADF disks, well... now you can.